spray/spray-json/README.md

  * `field(name: String)`: This lens assumes that the target value is a json object and selects the field with the specified name.
 Because this is the most common lens there are shortcut implicit conversions defined from `String` and `Symbol` values.

+ * `optionalField(name: String)`: This lens assumes a JsObject and tries to select the field of the given name.
+If the field is missing it just isn't selected. `field.?` is a shortcut for this lens (where `field` should be an expression of type Symbol or String).

 ##### Element access